 It’s the most wonderful time of the year again!
 The kids are always excited to make a gift for their parents, and so here are three different Christmas Ornament Parent Gifts we’ve made over the years.

-All of these ornaments do need LOTS of adult help….but is perfect to work on during table station rotations or to do during small group time those last few crazy days before break!
+All of these ornaments do need LOTS of adult help….but are perfect to work on during table station rotations or to do during small group time those last few crazy days before break!

 My kids always love everything reindeer so they always get very excited to make this ornament.
 Have the students fill their plastic ornament with brown crinkle shred paper.
 Using a glue gun, put a dot of glue onto the ornament for each eye and have the students carefully place a googley eye onto the glue.
-Place another dot of glue for the nose and have the students place on a red pom pom ball.
-Using one pipe cleaner, snip two one inch pieces off of the end.
+Place another dot of glue for the nose and have the students place it on a red pom-pom ball.
+Using one pipe cleaner, snip two one-inch pieces off of the end.
 Take the long piece and help the students wrap the pipe cleaner around the top hanger area of the ornament.
-Using the small two pieces, wrap one around each of the long piece ends turning them into antlers.
+Using the small two pieces, wrap one around each of the long pieces on the ends, turning them into antlers.
 Have the students use a paint pen to write their name on the back along with the year.

 The other two ornament ideas involve paint so they do take a bit longer for allowing time for the paint to dry.

 We’ve made these fingerprint light bulb ornaments a few times and they’re always a hit.
 I went with classic Christmas colors of red, green, and gold, but feel free to mix it up.
 Have the students fill their plastic ornament with crinkle shred paper.
 Each student dips their thumb into the paint to make the lights, washing their thumb in between colors.
 After the paint has dried, use a paint pen to draw the string to connect the lights and have them write their name and year as well.